 BY SAUSAN RAHMATULLAH

 The idea of paying for a U.S. education can be intimidating for many students, but it doesn’t have to be.
 With proper planning, you can prepare for your education expenses and also find ways to reduce costs.
-Here are a few tips to get you started:
+Here are a few tips:

-Students need to make an informed decision about which schools to apply to and search universities based on their “best fit,” which includes cost and financial aid.
+Students need to make an informed decision about which schools to apply to based on their “best fit,” which includes cost.
 Create a budget to figure out how much you’ll need for tuition, living expenses, food, transportation, books and other expenses.
 Most universities provide an estimate of these costs on their websites.

 TAKE ADVANTAGE OF EDUCATIONUSA’S SERVICES